aptech/docs/docs/CR-stocv.rst

     :param s: to be converted to character vector.
     :type s: string

-    :returns: v (*Nx1 character vector*), contains the contents of  s.
+    :returns: v (*Nx1 character vector*), contains the contents of *s*.

 Remarks
 -------

-stocv breakss up into a vector of 8-character length matrix elements.
+:func:`stocv` breaks *s* up into a vector of 8-character length matrix elements.

-Note that the character information in the vector is not guaranteed to be null-terminated.
+..
+NOTE:: The character information in the vector is not guaranteed to be null-terminated.

 Examples
 ----------------